mohammadabu/outsourcing/README.md

 Timesheets, Contracts & Invoicing
 ---------------------------------

-Projects are automatically integrated with customer contracts allowing you to invoice based on time & materials and record timesheets easily.
+outsourcings are automatically integrated with customer contracts allowing you to invoice based on time & materials and record timesheets easily.

 Track Issues
 ------------

-Single out the issues that arise in a project in order to have a better focus on resolving them.
+Single out the issues that arise in a outsourcing in order to have a better focus on resolving them.
 Integrate customer interaction on every issue and get accurate reports on your team's performance.